 From there, this mixture is moved into the small intestine.
 That is where the dog’s body is able to absorb the energy from the food and move it into the bloodstream.

-It can take anywhere from 6 hours up to a couple of days for a meal to be digested, from eating to pooping.
-10 hours is about average for most dogs.
-This range is dependent on a few things.
+It can take anywhere from 6 hours up to a couple of days for a meal to be digested.
+Ten hours is about average for most dogs.
+This range is dependent on a few things, including:

 Older dogs digest their food slower, as the intestinal tract starts to slow down.
 Puppies, on the other hand, seem to do nothing but eat and poop!